wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 It has a single required key:

-- `namespace: list[str]`: All namespaces used by the wheel variants, from higher priority to lower priority.
+- `namespace: list[str]`: All namespaces used by the wheel variants, ordered in decreasing priority.
    This list must have the same members as the keys of the `providers` dictionary.

 It may have the following optional keys: